Car Makes a Rattling Noise When I Accelerate

 • Mount failure

-Instead of guessing, I follow a simple process:
+Instead of guessing, follow a simple process:

 1. Note when the sound happens